 Even though there are relatively few smaller Rotties, people who have brought one into their lives have been very pleased with them.
 These dogs exhibit the same positive traits that make Rottweilers great pets, with a more manageable size.

-Some miniature Rotties are mixed-breeds and may have the traits and health concerns of either or both breeds.
+Some miniature Rotties are mixed-breeds and may have either or both breeds’ traits and health concerns.
 When getting one of these dogs from a breeder, it is beneficial to make sure you use one that has ethical practices to ensure healthy dogs.

-With an active life, proper diet, coat care, and vet care, a miniature Rottweiler will live a happy life.
+A miniature Rottweiler will live a happy life with an active life, proper diet, coat care, and vet care.
 Rottweilers, regardless of their size, are one of the most popular family dogs.